radioxInnovation/bot-mark/examples/graphs/graph.md

 After getting the reviewed version back, update your email to address any feedback before sending the final version.
 ~~~

-# Graph
+## Review Graph

-# [*] refers to the main agent.
+> [*] refers to the main agent.
-# Initially the main agent writes the email.
+> Initially the main agent writes the email.
-# The review agent gives feedback.
+> The review agent gives feedback.
-# The main agent improves the email and outputs the final version.
+> The main agent improves the email and outputs the final version.

 ~~~mermaid {#graph}
 stateDiagram-v2